mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 - Follow up with various people who've helped me over the last few months
 - Competitor research
 - Reorganize and document ongoing responsibilities better

+## 2023-09-26
+- Enail + GitHub + Matrix catch up
+- 1:1 with Brent
+- 1:1 with Pavish
+- 1:1 with Ghislaine + catch up about niche research
+- Updated weekly meeting agenda

 ## 2023-09-25
 - Call with Sean about current state of projects and how the cycle went